-- Minimize your activities for a day or two especially in the first 24 hours following the extraction.
+- Minimize your activities for a day or two, especially in the first 24 hours following the extraction.

 - Adjustments to your diet will have to be made.
-Eat soft and cool foods for several days, then slowly return your usual diet.
+Eat soft and cool foods for several days, then slowly return to your usual diet.

 - Smoking is prohibited before, on the day, and at least 24 hours after the tooth extraction.

-- Do not drink form a straw.
+- Do not drink from a straw.

 - Continue your basic oral hygiene routine, adding caution to the area where the tooth was extracted.